kristian-andreasen/rpg-heroes-v1/README.md

 ### Description

 ### Tasks
+- [ ] create a branch protecting rule that ensures that collaborators can't push directly to the master branch without submitting a PR first.
 - [ ] create a Github Action that will help ensure that the code in pull requests passes all tests before being merged into the master branch.
 - [ ] create UML class diagram